Category Archives: Former Monarchies

 Elisabeth of Valois was the third of the four wives of King Philip II of Spain, son of Carlos I, King of Spain/Charles V, Holy Roman Emperor and Isabella of Portugal.
 Born on April 2, 1545, at the Château de Fontainebleau in Fontainebleau, France, Elisabeth was the eldest of the four daughters and the second of the ten children of Henri II, King of France and Catherine de’Medici.

-Elisabeth’s brother François and sister-in-law Mary, Queen of Scots; Credit – Wikipedia
+Elisabeth’s brother François & sister-in-law Mary, Queen of Scots; Credit – Wikipedia

-In 1559, Elisabeth was betrothed to 14-year-old Carlos, Prince of Asturias, the only child and the heir apparent of King Philip II of Spain of the House of Habsburg.
+In 1559, Elisabeth was betrothed to 14-year-old Carlos, Prince of Asturias, the heir apparent of King Philip II of Spain of the House of Habsburg.
 Carlos was sickly, deformed, and showed signs of mental instability.
 His condition was probably due to the inbreeding common among the House of Habsburg, and the royal houses of Portugal and Spain.
-Carlos’ parents, Philip of Spain and María Manuela of Portugal, were double first cousins which meant Carlos had only four different great-grandparents instead of the usual eight.
-Carlos was imprisoned in his rooms by his father Philip in early 1568 after participating in a plot to murder him.
-He died after six months, probably as the result of his delicate health although there were rumors of poisoning.
+Carlos’ parents, Philip of Spain and María Manuela of Portugal, were double first cousins, which meant Carlos had only four different great-grandparents instead of the usual eight.
+In early 1568, Carlos was imprisoned in his rooms by his father, Philip, after participating in a plot to murder him.
+Carlos died after six months, probably as a result of his delicate health, although there were rumors of poisoning.
 Modern historians now think that Carlos died of natural causes.

 King Philip II of Spain; Credit – Wikipedia

 The marriage between Elisabeth and Carlos never occurred.
-Instead, 14-year-old Elisabeth married Carlos’ 32-year-old father King Philip II of Spain.
-Philip had already been married twice: first to Carlos’ mother María Manuela of Portugal who died giving birth to Carlos and next to his first cousin once removed Queen Mary I of England who had died in 1558.
-In 1559, the Peace of Cateau-Cambrésis was signed with France’s longtime enemies, the Habsburgs, and two marriages were stipulated by the Peace of Cateau-Cambrésis: Emmanuel Philibert, Duke of Savoy marrying Henri II’s sister Marguerite of France, Duchess of Berry, and King Philip II of Spain marrying Elisabeth.
+Instead, 14-year-old Elisabeth married Carlos’ 32-year-old father, King Philip II of Spain.
+Philip had already been married twice: first to Carlos’ mother, María Manuela of Portugal, who died giving birth to Carlos, and next to his first cousin once removed, Queen Mary I of England, who died in 1558.
+In 1559, the Peace of Cateau-Cambrésis was signed with France’s longtime enemies, the Habsburgs, and two marriages were stipulated by the Peace of Cateau-Cambrésis: Emmanuel Philibert, Duke of Savoy, marrying Henri II’s sister, Marguerite of France, Duchess of Berry, and King Philip II of Spain marrying Elisabeth.

 Departure of Elisabeth for Spain by Eugène Isabey depicts Elisabeth in white and her mother Catherine de’Medici in black as they part from each other; Credit – Wikipedia